Multi-task Planar Reconstruction with Feature Warping Guidance: Abstract

 \section{Abstract}

 {Piece-wise planar 3D reconstruction simultaneously segments plane instances and recovers their 3D plane parameters from an image, which is particularly useful for indoor or man-made environments.
 Efficient reconstruction of 3D planes coupled with semantic predictions offers advantages for a wide range of applications requiring scene understanding and concurrent spatial mapping.
 However, most existing planar reconstruction models either neglect semantic predictions or do not run efficiently enough for real-time applications.
-We introduce SoloPlanes, a real-time planar reconstruction model based on a modified instance segmentation architecture which simultaneously predicts semantics for each plane instance, along with plane parameters and piece-wise plane instance masks.
-By providing multi-view guidance in feature space, we achieve an improvement in instance mask segmentation despite only warping plane features due to the nature of feature sharing in multi-task learning.
+We introduce SOLOPlanes, a real-time planar reconstruction model based on a modified instance segmentation architecture which simultaneously predicts semantics for each plane instance, along with plane parameters and piece-wise plane instance masks.
+We achieve an improvement in instance mask segmentation by including multi-view guidance for plane predictions in the training process.
+This cross-task improvement, training for plane prediction but improving the mask segmentation, is due to the nature of feature sharing in multi-task learning.
 Our model simultaneously predicts semantics using single images at inference time, while achieving real-time predictions at 43 FPS.
-The code will be released post-publication.}
+Code is available at: \url{https://github.com/fraunhoferhhi/SOLOPlanes}.}